socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

 If you then re-enable ducking with a `ducker on/off` command, the range and threshold appear to have been reset to reasonable default values.

-This behaviour suggests that the mixer has no persistent storage for any state.
+This behavior suggests that the mixer has no persistent storage for any state.
 (Avoiding persistent state in the mixer device also makes sense from device design, user experience, and user support perspectives.)